NestJS, Passport, Auth0, JWT and anonymous access

 // get the LIST of audiences from config

-(!audiencesFromConfig.some((a) => a === aud)) {
+if (!audiencesFromConfig.some((a) => a === aud)) {

 throw new UnauthorizedException('Invalid audience.');